craigsapp/ratioscore/README.md

 =============

-The website https://ratioscore.humdrum.org serves as front-end for the ratioscore program and provides documentation and online-rendering of Ratioscores into MIDI and MP3 files.
+The website https://ratioscore.humdrum.org serves as front-end for the ratioscore program and provides documentation as well as online-rendering of Ratioscores into MIDI and MP3 files.

 Timidity and lame are used to create the MP3 files.
 See the